Tengrism

+According to Turkish historian Ahmet Taşağıl, Turkic Tengrism differed from classical shamanism, possessing a distinct theological structure.
+He argues that what is commonly termed "Shamanism" constitutes a "Buddhism-mixed steppe tradition" and "a system of magic" rather than a formal religion.
+Based on historical evidence, he proposes that the ancient Turks were not Shamanists and adhered to a unique Tengrist belief system centered around an abstract deity in heaven, distinguishing it from other forms.

-The term also describes several contemporary Turko-Mongolic native religious movements and teachings.
+The term also describes several contemporary Turkic and Mongolic native religious movements and teachings.
 All modern adherents of "political" Tengrism are monotheists.

-Tengrism has been advocated in intellectual circles of the Turkic nations of Central Asia (Kyrgyzstan with Kazakhstan) and Russia (Tatarstan, Bashkortostan) since the dissolution of the Soviet Union during the 1990s.
-Still practiced, it is undergoing an organized revival in Buryatia, Sakha (Yakutia), Khakassia, Tuva and other Turkic nations in Siberia.
-Altaian Burkhanism and Chuvash Vattisen Yaly are movements similar to Tengrism.
+Tengrism has been advocated for in intellectual circles of the Turkic nations of Central Asia (Kyrgyzstan, Kazakhstan) and Russia (Tatarstan, Bashkortostan) since the dissolution of the Soviet Union during the 1990s.
+Still practiced, it is undergoing an organized revival in Buryatia, Sakha, Khakassia, Tuva and other Turkic nations in Siberia.
+Altaian Burkhanism and Chuvash Vattisen Yaly are contemporary movements similar to Tengrism.

-The term tengri can either refer to the sky deity or refer also to other deities (compare this with the concept of Kami).
-Tengrism includes the worship of the tngri (gods), with Gök Tengri (Heaven, God of Heaven).
-While other deities, such as Ülgen or Kaira, are personified gods, Tengri is an "abstract phenomenon".

-In the Mongolian folk religion, Genghis Khan is considered one of the embodiments, if not the main embodiment, of Tengri's will.
+The term tengri can refer to the sky deity Tenger Etseg – also Gök Tengri; Sky Father, Blue Sky – or to other deities.
+While Tengrism includes the worship of personified gods (tngri) such as Ülgen and Kayra, Tengri per se is considered an "abstract phenomenon".
+In Mongolian folk religion, Genghis Khan is considered one of the embodiments, if not the main embodiment, of Tengri's will.